itesla/ipsl/docs/community/community-home.rst

 The team of collaborators involved in the development of the OpenIPSL can be reached at openipsl@googlegroups.com.

-For more information about contributing to this repository, please head to `contributing`_.
+For more information about contributing to this repository, please head to :ref:`contributing`.

 ..
 Links: